FrancescaSadler/liri/README.md

     -do-what-it-says (reads random.txt file)

-    - When one of these commands are inputted, it then calls its respective API -concert-this calls the BandsInTown API -spotify-this-song calls the Spotify API -movie-this calls the IMBD API
+    - When one of these commands are inputted, it then calls its respective API
+    - concert-this calls the BandsInTown API -spotify-this-song calls the Spotify API -movie-this calls the IMBD API
     -do-what-it-says reads the external file, random.txt and then executes what is held within that file

-3. Based on what comand is used, the user will get back the following information 3.concert-this
+    - Based on what comand is used, the user will get back the following information..
+    - concert-this:
          Name of the venue
          venue location
          date of the Event

-    -spotify-this-song
+    -spotify-this-song:
-          * Artist(s)
+    -  Artist(s)
-          * song's name
+    -  song's name
-          * a preview link of the song from Spotify, and the album that the song is from
+    -  a preview link of the song from Spotify, and the album that the song is from

-    -movie-this
+    -movie-this:
           * Title of the movie.
           * Year the movie came out.
           * IMDB Rating of the movie.